 High hydrogen density moderators such as metal hydrides are an important research topic within the DOE NE Microreactor Research, Development, and Deployment (RD&D) Program due to their ability to retain hydrogen to much higher temperatures than other hydrogenous media.
 This class of moderators, which includes yttrium dihydride (YH2), thermalizes neutrons in the system such that the overall fuel mass or the required uranium enrichment in the system can be significantly reduced.
 Knowledge of material properties, both in the as-fabricated and irradiated state, are important to understanding moderator performance during steady-state and transient reactor operation.
-Provided in this document is the Advanced Moderator Material Handbook, which provides a detailed summary of the literature data on yttrium dihydride, thermomechanical and other property data, and a critical evaluation of that data.
+This document provides a detailed summary of the literature data on yttrium dihydride, thermomechanical and other property data, and a critical evaluation of that data.
 This handbook also provides a description of ongoing experiments to understand in-reactor performance, such as irradiations in ATR, as well as nuclear data from an integral critical experiment at NCERC.
-The majority of this report focuses on measured values but also includes some modeling results for comparison where applicable.
+This report focuses on measured quantities but also includes some modeling results for comparison where applicable.

-From the evaluation of the available literature data, it is apparent that further work is necessary to better develop yttrium dihydride and thus enable its deployment as a moderator for microreactors.
-Although property data is relatively extensive, degradation information is lacking.
-In particular, literature information on hydrogen concentrations at a given pressures and temperature exhibits significant variation.
-In addition, the knowledge base for hydrogen redistribution in yttrium dihydride under temperature gradients, as well as moderator reactivity during accident scenarios, such as a reactor breach, is not well developed.
+From the evaluation of the available literature data, further work is necessary to better develop yttrium dihydride, standardize fabrication methods and experiments, and thus enable deployment as a moderator for microreactors.
+Although property data is relatively extensive, details on material degradation are lacking.
+In particular, the knowledge base for hydrogen redistribution in yttrium dihydride under temperature gradients, as well as moderator reactivity during accident scenarios such as a reactor breach, warrant further study.
+In addition, literature information on hydrogen concentrations at given pressures and temperatures exhibits significant variation.
 To that end, understanding the degradation of this material during normal and off-normal conditions is imperative to its use as a nuclear reactor moderator.
-THIS PAGE INTENTIONALLY LEFT BLANK